mgrhm/console/README.md

-# Ludology Theme
+# Console Theme

-Ludology is a website theme, built from scratch, for [Iain B.
+Console is a website theme, built from scratch, for [Iain B.
 Simpson](https://iainplays.com).

 It has three primary design goals: